-- Examine image at 100% and perform noise reduction if needed.
+- Examine image at 100% and perform colour moire reduction and noise reduction if needed.

 - Export to 16-bit TIFF and carry on editing in a preferred image editor.
 In my case Lightroom.
 I now have a well-corrected high-quality TIFF to work with.

 The whole process could take less than 5 minutes, or 10 minutes if you are experimenting with different noise reduction values on a noisy image.
 Remember that you can just perform preliminary noise clean-up as described above, and perform a second round of noise-processing in Adobe’s noise reduction tool.

 And that’s a wrap! – WY